Arena Hash: After Arena Hash

 In 1995 Del archivo de ...
-Arena Hash, which is the reissue of their first album, which includes a song by Pedro Suárez-Vértiz and also three simulated live versions, one of them would be Me Resfrié En Brasil (simulated live version).
-Idol and founder of the band, Pedro Suárez-Vértiz died 28 December, 2023 at the age of 54.
-Arturo Pomar Jr. created the Y Es Que Sucede Así - El show in 2025 to preserve the music created by the band.
+Arena Hash was released, which is the reissue of their first album, which includes a song by Pedro Suárez-Vértiz and also three simulated live versions, one of them would be "Me Resfrié en Brasil" in a simulated live version.
+All members of Arena Hash pursued solo careers.
+Pedro Suárez-Vértiz would become the greatest Peruvian rocker of all time.
+His first studio album, (No existen) Técnicas Para Olvidar, was the planned third album of Arena Hash, consisting of many of the songs that were to on it.
+In the album cover, Suárez-Vértiz appears alone on a bench showing his solo career. while Christian Meier would also become very successful, Patricio and Arturo Pomar also released their own music.
+Many of the members participated in each others tracks.
+Pedro Suárez-Vértiz died on 28 December, 2023, at the age of 54.
+Arturo Pomar Jr. created the Y Es Que Sucede Así - El Show in 2025 to preserve the music created by the band.

 Members

 These are all the members of Arena Hash.